 3d.
 Next, directly across from the first hole you made with the wire, complete steps 3a-3c.
 If this is confusing, it would be best to watch the video I have uploaded to this post/webpage.

-4- Stuff the bottom of the cup with green packaging paper, tissue paper or faux grass and fill with candy or any other small item.
+4- Stuff the bottom of the cup with green packaging paper, tissue paper, or faux grass and fill it with candy or any other small item.

 Despite a few tricks, after a few of the baskets were made, it was simple to make the rest.

 These DIY Mini Burlap Baskets turned out so cute and were made with materials I had on hand.

 Supply List for these DIY Mini Burlap Baskets

 Burlap ribbon 6″+ wide Burlap ribbon with black pattern on one side

 optional-green packaging paper, tissue paper, or fake grass